harshiyo/Api_tests/README.md

 npm test
 ```

-5. The test results will be generated in the `newman` folder in the form of a HTML report.
+5. The test results will be generated in the `newman` folder in the form of a HTML report and will be attached as artifacts after each test run.
+To view the report, download the artifacts and open the Newman report.